croct-tech/plug-js/README.md

 ### Installation

-Run the following command to install the SDK:
+Run this command to install the SDK:

 ```sh
 npm install @croct/plug
 ```
-Check our [getting started](https://croct.com/reference/sdk/javascript/installation) guide for more details.
+See our [getting started](https://croct.com/reference/sdk/javascript/installation) guide for details.

 ### Documentation